DelazJ/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 shared boundary by the features, so you only have to move a common vertex/segment once, and QGIS will take care of updating the neighboring features.

-.. index:: Avoid intersections
+.. index:: Avoid overlaps
-   seealso: Avoid intersections; Topology
+   seealso: Avoid overlaps; Topology

-Avoid intersections of new polygons
+Avoid overlaps from new polygons
 -----------------------------------

-A second topological option called |checkbox| :guilabel:`Avoid intersections` prevents you to draw new features that overlap an existing one.
+A second topological option called |checkbox| :guilabel:`Avoid Overlap` prevents you to draw new features that overlap an existing one.
 It is for quicker digitizing of adjacent polygons.
 If you already have one polygon, it is possible with this option